Life is very interesting… in the end, some of your greatest pains, become your greatest strengths. Drew Barrymore

 This week’s lesson came courtesy of a couple of catch ups with wonderful friends whose company I enjoy and whom I greatly admire.
 I love listening to their stories of travel, of achievements at work and of their children and how they ride the ups and downs of life.
 Sounds pretty good you say, so where’s the problem?
 The problem was that once again, I felt awful because I felt I had little to share.
 Years of ongoing health issues disrupt careers, travel plans, adversely affect family life and as an unwanted bonus, can increase anxiety.
 Compared to most of my friends, I felt like a loser, especially when I allow my unconscious mind take hold of the reigns.

 Those of you familiar with my posts are aware that I’m constantly doing an archeological dig in my mind.
-I hate feeling awful, inferior, shame, incompetent and it’s why I am constantly searching for hidden land mines and hoping I can disarm them before they blow up in my face.
+I hate feeling awful, inferior, shame, incompetent and it’s why I am constantly searching for hidden land mines in my mind and hoping I can disarm them before they blow up in my face.
 The little suckers are formed in childhood and so they are buried under tonnes of history and therefore hard to find.

 So I wondered why I couldn’t allow myself to accept myself just as I am right now?
 And was my idea of who I am even accurate?
 Anyone who has suffered with long term physical health issues knows that it can turn your life upside down and yet, I continued to blame myself for getting sick in the first place.
 Ridiculous I know.
 I grew up with an anxious and constantly worried mother which deeply influenced my own thought processes.
 I know I got sick because of being overly worried and anxious and so I blamed myself, but I was unable to think any other way.
 So why couldn’t I just forgive my mother and myself, accept and just move on?
 Why couldn’t I find some compassion for us both?